Drabble/TWEB-Labo2-Poll/README.md

 The **master branch** of this repository contains the source code of the Interactive Polls web app.
 It is currently deployed on [Heroku](www.heroku.com) and you can already login, register, view your profile, create rooms, questions, comments, thumbs up and thumb down.

-The structure of the frontend has been generated using the [AngularJS 1](https://angularjs.org) application generator [angm](https://github.com/newaeonweb/generator-angm) version 0.0.1.
+The structure of the front-end has been generated using the [AngularJS 1](https://angularjs.org) application generator [angm](https://github.com/newaeonweb/generator-angm) version 0.0.1.
 The application's navigation relies on the [UI-Router](https://github.com/angular-ui/ui-router) framework.

-We used [NPM](https://www.npmjs.com/) for the backend dependencies and [Bower](https://bower.io/) for the frontend dependencies.
+We used [NPM](https://www.npmjs.com/) for the back-end dependencies and [Bower](https://bower.io/) for the front-end dependencies.

 We use [Grunt](http://gruntjs.com/) for building the webapp.
 Only one task is defined for the moment: `grunt dev`.
 It allows dependency injection in the index.ejs file, less files compilation, live reload, uglify...